 The District is committed to maintaining a learning and working environment that is free from harassment based on race, national origin/ethnicity, disability, color, sex, age, sexual orientation or religion.
-Harassment is defined as verbal, written, graphic or physical conduct that is sufficiently severe, persistent, pervasive that it affects and individual's ability to participate in or benefit from an educational program or activity or creates an intimidating, threatening or abusive educational environment, has the purpose or effect of substantially or unreasonably interfering with an individual's academic performance, or adversely otherwise affects an learning individual's opportunities.
-Therefore. the District prohibits harassment of any student at school or sponsored any school activity.

-Furthermore, it is a violation of this policy for any school personnel to tolerate harassment of any kind based on a student's race, national origin/ethnicity, disability, color, sex, age, sexual orientation or religion by students, school personnel or third parties participating in, observing or otherwise engaged in school sponsored activities.
+Harassment is defined as verbal, written, graphic or physical conduct that is sufficiently severe, persistent, or pervasive that it affects and individual's ability to participate in or benefit from an educational program or activity or creates an intimidating, threatening or abusive educational environment, has the purpose or effect substantially or unreasonably interferina with an individual's academic performance, or otherwise adversely affects an individual's learning opportunities.
+Therefore, the District prohibits harassment of any student at school or any school sponsored activity.
+Furthermore, it is a violation of this policy for any school personnel to tolerate harassment of any kind based а student's race, national origin/ethnicity, disability, color, sex, age, sexual orientation or religion by students, school personnel or third parties participating in, observing or otherwise engaged in school sponsored activities.